bysnupy/handson/handson__ocp4_restore_lost_one_master.md

-# Recovery procedures using certificates backup in lost one master node host
+# Recovery using certificates backup in lost one master node

 ## Summary

-When one master node(ip-10-0-8-220 in this case) is lost due to terminating operation on AWS dashboard, you can restore new master and etcd through following recovery procedures.
+When one master node(ip-10-0-68-220 in this case) is lost due to terminating operation on AWS dashboard, you can restore new master and etcd through following recovery procedures.

 ## Environments